 Why You Should Update Your FBI Record

-If you are not eligible to expunge it, by updating and/or correcting your FBI record, you are effectively eliminating any misinterpretation or misunderstanding, as well as any inconvenience and embarrassment that may stem from the discovery of your record.
+If you are not eligible to seal or expunge it, by updating your FBI record, you are effectively eliminating any misinterpretation or misunderstanding, as well as any inconvenience and embarrassment that may stem from the discovery of your record.
 Most individuals do not realize there is a problem until it is affecting their life.
 Taking proactive action can minimize or eliminate major problems down the road.
 Issues can include:

 - Employers doing background checks